30 Facts about Yellowstone and Vital Tips for Your National Park Visit

 - Grand Teton National Park, Wyoming

 Did you know Yellowstone National Park is actually in three states, not one?
-Here’s how much of the park is in which of three states:
+Here’s how much of the park is in these three states:

 - Idaho: 1%